Skip to Content

 Who we are

-Through regular one-to-one sessions, Railway Children supports young people who are facing a difficult time or who have been found in difficult situations on the rail network.
-We work through problems together and help young people and their families build a better, brighter future.
+We support young people who have been found in difficult situations on the rail network.
+Together, we work through their problems to help them build a brighter future.

 We’re not social workers and we’re not the police.
-But we do collaborate with other professionals, including British Transport Police (BTP), to make sure young people stay safe and protected.
+But we work with others, like British Transport Police (BTP), to keep young people safe.

 How will you support me?